 A priest brought us a poem about Our Lady of Combermere, and later a song of Our Lady of Combermere, the music for which had been composed by a priest-friend of his.
 We adopted that song, made it our hymn and sang it on many occasions.
 One day several priests visited us; they asked if we had ever thought of how Our Lady of Combermere should look.
 None of us had thought about that.
 But we decided that, if we had to draw a picture of Our Lady of Combermere, we would place her near our lovely blue Madawaska River, which flows very close to Madonna House, her arms open in a gesture of welcome and benediction.

 One day a few weeks later the mail brought us a picture of Our Lady, drawn by a nun, a Hungarian refugee.
 It was a nice picture, but not quite what we had imagined Our Lady of Combermere would look like.
 However we were glad to have it.
-We framed the sketch and hung it in a place of honour.
+We framed the sketch and hung it in a place of honor.
 Sometime later a priest gave us a beautiful prayer to go with the picture, and we began praying it.

 Every year Madonna House runs a Summer School of the Lay Apostolate.
 To the Summer School of 1956 came a woman who immediately fell in love with Our Lady of Combermere.
 She took a supply of the pictures and prayers back with her to the United States.
-A few months later we received a letter from the woman saying that she had received a great favour after making a novena to Our Lady of Combermere.
+A few months later we received a letter from the woman saying that she had received a great favor after making a novena to Our Lady of Combermere.
 In gratitude to her she would like to give us a statue — life-sized, preferably in bronze — to be placed outdoors at Madonna House, thus making a shrine to Our Lady of Combermere!
 She would beg money to get such a statue.
 We were quite worried for we knew that one cannot have a public shrine to Our Lady under a title that has not been approved by Rome.
 So we wrote to our local Bishop, the Most Rev. William J. Smith, Bishop of Pembroke, explaining the situation.

 He replied that no new title could be used, or funds collected, until the Sacred Congregation of Rites in Rome had been consulted.
 He said that he would gladly write to the Sacred Congregation concerning the possible use of this title.
 He asked us to tell the woman in the U.S.A. not to start collecting money until the answer came from Rome.
 We did this, of course, immediately.
 The lady replied that she would wait; we were not to worry.
-Our Lady of Combermere, she was sure, would see that we received a favourable answer, and that it would be soon!
+Our Lady of Combermere, she was sure, would see that we received a favorable answer, and that it would be soon!
 We did not quite share her simple faith in the timing…

 Great then was our astonishment and delight when, in less than two months, we received another letter from our bishop informing us that the Sacred Congregation of Rites had left it to his discretion as the local bishop to approve of the title and statue of Our Lady.
 So, Bishop Smith graciously granted us permission to erect a statue of Mary under the title of “Our Lady of Combermere” and to have it blessed.
 Our hearts were singing Alleluias, and were truly overflowing with gratitude.